Skip to main content

 EALD

-This does not always mean your language skills are not sound, but that you may require support to make your writing more developed and sophisticated.
-You are eligible if you come from a non-English speaking background or speak a language other than English at home regardless of where you were born.
+The EALD (English as an Additional Language or Dialect) program, overseen by Mrs. Morrissey, is part of PROPEL and provides support for students who may need help with their language skills.
+This doesn’t necessarily mean a student’s language skills are lacking, but rather that they may require support to develop more sophisticated and advanced writing.
+Students are eligible if they come from a non-English speaking background or speak a language other than English at home, regardless of their birthplace.
 This also extends to students who identify as having Indigenous heritage.

 College Nurses